Algiers Naval Air Station Band

 Harold Dejan thought that the Navy band at Lakefront had gotten “the cream of the crop” of local musicians.
 “They took all the best musicians you could find,” he recalled, including his brother, Leo, and Willie Humphrey.
 “They had all the top musicians.”
 Wendell Eugene, who played in that band, agreed, telling Barry Martyn in 1999 that the Lakefront band was clearly the better of the two.
 But the Algiers band also had an impressive roster of some of New Orleans’ finest musicians, including several locals from the Bourbon Street Black community: Harold Dejan, Tats Alexander, Polo Barnes, Cie Frazier, and William Casimir.
 George Williams and Reuben Roddy are perfect embodiments of musicians who became part of that community by their immersion into it: both were born elsewhere but stayed in New Orleans after the war as prominent players in dance bands and brass band parades.

-From their ranks came a Dixieland band and, with other locals–Booker T. Glass, for example–one the most popular dance bands in town, the Gobs of Rhythm which, by late in the war, was doing Gypsy Tea Room battles (where “the cats and chicks are all on the beam and stay that way”) with other hot bands.
+From their ranks came a Dixieland band and, with other locals–Booker T. Glass, for example–one of the most popular dance bands in town, the Gobs of Rhythm which, by late in the war, was doing Gypsy Tea Room battles (where “the cats and chicks are all on the beam and stay that way”) with other hot bands.
 Like the other Navy bands, they trained at Great Lakes–Harold Dejan recalls 16 weeks there–but the timing of their arrival at Algiers and commencement of musicians duties remains unclear.
 Given that several of the members played with Papa Celestin, it’s possible that he was still leading the WPA #4 band that was still active in New Orleans’ Black communities in late 1942, and that these enlistments might have coincided with the WPA band’s dissolution.

 Top row: Bandmaster Vernon B. Cooper, Booker Washington, Alexander William Spencer, Paul Barnes, Herbert Trist/Trisch, William Casimir, Sidney Dufachard, Leon Harris, Frank Fields.
 Bottom row: Gilbert Jones, Vernon Gilbert, Robert Anthony, Bertrand Adams, Thomas Brooks, unknown, John Jones, Henry Ross Davis, Harold Dejan, Adolphe Alexander, Jr. Courtesy of the New Orleans Jazz Club Collection of the Louisiana State Museum.